-Direct Deposit: By choosing Direct Deposit, the member's benefit is electronically deposited into their bank account.
+Direct Deposit: By choosing Direct Deposit, the retiree/survivor's benefit is electronically deposited into their bank account.

 Illinois Compiled Statutes (ILCS): The laws of the State of Illinois arranged in a numerical order that classifies the laws by their subject matter.
 ILCS numbers are used to cite laws in documents.
-SERS is governed by 40 ILCS 5/14, et al.
+JRS is governed by 40 ILCS 5/18, et al.

 IRS Form 1099-R: The annual tax form issued by the Office of the Comptroller that lists gross contributions, taxable & nontaxable amounts, and federal withholding.

-Member: An active SERS employee, any former employee who has contributions credited to their account but has not received a refund, or is not receiving a retirement annuity.
+Member: An active judge, or any former judge who has contributions credited to their account but has not received a refund, or is not receiving a retirement annuity.

-Member Handbook: Provides a general explanation of SERS benefits.
+Member Handbook: Provides a general explanation of JRS benefits.
 It is intended to serve as a supplement to the annual Benefit Statement, which includes a member's personal information.

-Military Service: Service in the United States Army, Navy, Air Force, Marines, Coast Guard, or any women's auxiliary allowed as credit by SERS.
+Military Service: Service in the United States Armed Forces is allowed as credit by JRS.

-Qualified Plan: A retirement plan qualified under the Internal Revenue Code allowing SERS and its members certain tax advantages.
-SERS is a qualified retirement plan under Section 401(a) of the Internal Revenue Code.
+Qualified Plan: A retirement plan qualified under the Internal Revenue Code allowing JRS and its members certain tax advantages.

-QILDRO: The Qualified Illinois Domestic Relations Order (QILDRO) allows for the division of a retirement benefit, a refund of contributions, or a lump sum death benefit due to divorce.
+QILDRO: The Qualified Illinois Domestic Relations Order (QILDRO) allows for the division of a retirement benefit or a refund of contributions due to divorce.

 Reciprocal Retirement Systems: There are thirteen Illinois public retirement systems participating in the Retirement Systems' Reciprocal Act.

-Reciprocity: A member who has at least one year of credited service under another Illinois Public Retirement System, may use their service under that system when determining eligibility for a benefit from SERS.
+Reciprocity: A member who has at least one year of credited service in one of the thirteen Illinois Public Retirement Systems participating in the Reciprocal Act.
+Service under that system may be used when determining eligibility for a benefit from JRS.

 Rollover: Postponing taxation of distributions by "rolling-over" the payment to another plan, or to an Individual Retirement Account (IRA).

-Service Credit: Time credited with SERS.
-Service credit is part of the equation used to calculate SERS benefits.
+Service Credit: Time served with JRS.
+Service credit is part of the equation used to calculate JRS benefits.

-Tax-Sheltered/Tax-Deferred: Contributions made by a member that are not taxed until a benefit is paid.
+Tax-Deferred: Contributions made by a judge that are not taxed until a benefit is paid.

 TDD: Telecommunication Device for the Deaf.
 A means for our disabled members to communicate with our office.